-Construction of this stately European-style boulevard – the first street outside the old city walls – began in 1770, and the work was completed in the mid-1830s during the term of Captain General Miguel Tacón (1834–38).
-The original idea was to create a boulevard as splendid as any found in Paris or Barcelona (El Prado owes more than a passing nod to Las Ramblas).
+Construction of this stately European-style boulevard – the first street outside the old city walls – began in 1770, and work was completed in the mid-1830s during the term of Captain General Miguel Tacón (1834–38).
+The original idea was to create a boulevard as splendid as any found in Paris or Barcelona (El Prado bears more than a passing resemblance to Las Ramblas).
 The famous bronze lions that guard the central promenade at either end were added in 1928.

-Notable Prado buildings include the neo-Renaissance Palacio de los Matrimonios, the streamline-modern Teatro Fausto and the neoclassical Escuela Nacional de Ballet, Alicia Alonso's famous ballet school.
+Notable Prado buildings include the neo-Renaissance Palacio de los Matrimonios, the streamline-moderne Teatro Fausto and the neoclassical Escuela Nacional de Ballet, Alicia Alonso's famous ballet school.

 These days the Prado hosts a respected alfresco art market on weekends and countless impromptu soccer matches during the week.

 Although officially known as Paseo de Martí, the street is almost universally referred to by its old name, Prado.